salvador-pena/addMetronomePart/README.md

 # addMetronomePart
-This MuseScore plugin helps to create a part containing metronome-like notes based on time signature.
+This MuseScore plugin helps to create a part containing metronome-like notes based on time signatures.

 ## Installation